refgenie/refgenie/docs/tag.md

 refgenie build hg38/bowtie2_index:2.3.3.1
 ```

-- **tagging already built/pulled assets (re-tagging):**
+### Tagging already built/pulled assets (re-tagging)

+If you already built an asset, you can add a tag to it.
+Here, we'll add a tag for `most_recent` to our bowtie2 index asset:

 ```console
 refgenie tag hg38/bowtie2_index:2.3.5.1 --tag most_recent
 ```

+Now you could retrieve this asset using either of those tags.
+In other words, *assets can have more than 1 tag*.

-- **no tagging at all:**
+### No tagging at all

-Importantly, you don't have to care about tags at all if you don't need to because there is a **default** representative for every asset in your assets inventory.

-Building without specifying a tag will tag the asset as `default`
+Importantly, you don't have to care about tags at all if you don't need to because there is a **default** tag for every asset in your assets inventory.
+Building without specifying a tag will tag the asset as `default`.
+If you don't specify a tag when trying to retrieve an asset path, it will assume you're looking for the default tagged asset.

 ```console
 refgenie build hg38/bwa_index